nschlia/ffmpegfs/README.md

 Based on work by K. Henriksson (from 2008 to 2017) and the original author David Collett (from 2006 to 2008).

-Much thanks to them for the original work!
+Much thanks to them for the original work and giving me a good head start!

 LICENSE
 -------